rankingdigitalrights/index2019/app/_companies/telefonica/index.md

 - markup: <a href='#' rel='summary_of_changes_privacy' class='add_fieldset dashicons-before dashicons-plus'><span>Add fieldset</span></a>
 - item:
   change: true
   title: P1 & P2.
 Privacy policies
-  body: "<p>Telef&oacute;nica improved the clarity of its privacy policies and its commitment to notify users of changes</p>"
+  body: "<p>Telef&oacute;nica improved the clarity of its privacy policies and its commitment to notify users of changes.</p>"
 - item:
   change: true
   title: P3, P4, P6, P8.
 Handling of user information
-  body: "<p>Telef&oacute;nica disclosed more about the types of user information it collects, provided commitment to minimize data collection, clarified some aspects of its data retention policies, and clarified options users have to obtain a copy of their user information .</p>"
+  body: "<p>Telef&oacute;nica disclosed more about the types of user information it collects, provided commitment to minimize data collection, clarified some aspects of its data retention policies, and clarified options users have to obtain a copy of their user information.</p>"
 - item:
   change: true
   title: P10.
 Process for responding to third-party requests for user information